About Makarov.com - References and Feedback

 Where Do I Get... ?

 The next step came after people kept asking me where to get grips, magazines, and other accessories.
 After a while I learned where to send people and found that there was enough interest for me to buy some items in bulk and sell them directly at good prices.
 Soon manufacturers and distributors started contacting me whether I would be interested in carrying their products.
 As this grew, I realized that my ISP would eventually catch on that I'm selling stuff and kick me off.
 Also, I was beginning to outgrow my 5MB limit on homepages.
-With the combination of the domain name, makarov.com and the makarovpistol.com mirror site, web hosting, a toll-free voice/fax number, and addition of a shopping cart, the result has grown into what you see today.
+With the combination of the domain name, Makarov.com and the Makarovpistol.com mirror site, web hosting, a toll-free voice/fax number, and addition of a shopping cart, the result soon grew into a full time business.

 So who are you anyway?